d3se/interactive-image-quality-comparison/README.md

 - Each 'after' image should be named `epXafter.png`, following the same episode number convention (e.g., `ep1after(whatevername).png` for episode 1).

+## Live Website
+A live version of this website, with minimal modifications, can be found at [https://cdn.hdanime.org/qc/Kage%20no%20Jitsuryokusha%20ni%20Naritakute](https://cdn.hdanime.org/qc/Kage%20no%20Jitsuryokusha%20ni%20Naritakute).

 ## Contributing
 Contributions are welcome.
 Feel free to open issues or submit pull requests.